Pre-K Task Force Recommendations

 CLICK HERE to view the complete Task Force recommendations (PDF), updated for the 2017 Legislative Session.

-Since the Pre-K Task Force launched its recommendations in November of 2012, state leaders have grown the level of investment in Alabama’s First Class Pre-K program from $19 million to $64.5 million.
+Since the Pre-K Task Force launched its recommendations in November of 2012, state leaders have grown the level of investment in Alabama’s First Class Pre-K program from $19 million to $77.5 million.
 In 2012, just six percent of Alabama’s four-year-olds were enrolled in the program.
-In the 2016-17 school year, approximately 25% (or one in four) four-year-olds will have the opportunity to attend First Class Pre-K.
+In the 2017-18 school year, approximately 28% of Alabama's four-year-olds will attend First Class Pre-K.

 The Task Force will continue to advocate for incremental increases in state funding until Alabama's First Class Pre-K program is fully funded at a level of $144 million.